threefoldtech/zos/docs/network_new/network_module.md

   Entities in a Tenant Network, where a TN being an overlay network, can only communicate with peers that are part of that network.
 At a certain point there is a gateway needed for this network to communicate with the 'external' world (BBI): that is an ExitPoint.
 ExitPoints can only live in Nodes designated for that purpose, namely Exit Nodes.
 Exit Nodes can only live in networks that are bidirectionally reachable for THE Internet (BBI).
   An ExitPoint is *always* a part of a Network Resource (see below).

 - #### Network Resource: (NR)
   TL;DR: the Node-local part of a TNo.
   The main building block of a TNo; i.e. each service of a user in a Node lives in an NR.
   Each Node hosts User services, whatever type of service that is.
 Every service in that specific node will always be solely part of the Tenant's Network. (read that twice).
-  So: A Network Resource is the thing that interconnects all other network resources of the TN (Tenant Network), and provides routing/firewalling for these interconnects, including the default route to the BBI (Big Bad Internet), aka ExitPoint.
+  So: A Network Resource is the thing that interconnects all other network resources of the TN (Tenant Network), and provides routing/firewalling for these interconnects, including the default route to the BBI (Big Bad Internet).
-  All User services that run in a Node are in some way or another connected to the Network Resource (NR), which will provide ip packet forwarding and firewalling to all other network resources (including the Exitpoint) of the TN (Tenant Network) of the user. (read that three times, and the last time, read it slowly and out loud)

-  -  #### IPAM IP Adress management
-  TL;DR Give IP Adresses to containers attached to the NR's bridge.
-  When the provisioner wants to start a container that doesn't attach itself to the NR's network namespace (cool that you can do that), but instead needs to create a veth pair and attach it to the NR's preconfigured bridge, the veth end in the container needs to get an IP address in the NR's Prefix (IPv6) and subnet (IPv4).
-  The NR has a deterministic IPv4 subnet definition that is coupled to the 7-8th byte of the IPv6 Prefix, where it then can use an IPv4 in the /24 CIDR that is assigned to the NR.
-  As for the IPv6 address, you can choose to have a mac address derived IPv6 address, or/and a fixed address based on the same IPv4 address you gave to the container's interface.
-  Note:
-    - a veth pair is a concept in linux that creates 2 virtual network interfaces that are interconnected with a virtual cable. what goes in on one end of the pair, gets out on the other end, and vice-versa.
-    - a bridge in linux is a concept of a virtual switch that can contain virtual interfaces.
-When you attach an interface to a bridge, it is a virtual switch with one port.
-You can add as many interfaces to that virtual switch as you like.